 Related: How to Find a New Job While Employed

 After you’ve finalized the deal, the next steps include tying up loose ends with your former employer and preparing for your first day.

 Before you put in your two weeks notice (or another timeframe per your company’s policy), make sure you’ve done all of the following:

 - Formally accepted the written offer letter with a confirmed start date

 - Signed any documents from the new employer that make your offer official

 - Cleared any final steps like reference conversations or background checks

 After you’ve informed your current employer of your resignation, begin to prepare for your first day.
-Though you will likely receive communications from your employer about how to prepare for your first day, here are a few things to consider as you move into your new opportunity:
+Though you will likely receive communications from your employer about how to prepare for your first day, here are a few things to consider as you start your new job:

-- Onboarding paperwork you need to complete before start date
+- Onboarding paperwork you need to complete before the start date

 - Orientation details